Nocturnals (comics): Gunwitch

 Described as equal parts scarecrow and zombie gunslinger, the Gunwitch is a silent undead golem with unerring marksmanship.
 Doc Horror made him as a babysitter and bodyguard for his daughter Eve, though the details of how he was made exactly have yet to be revealed.
 He only responds to commands in an occult language that is never given a name, and once he has a mission nothing can sway him.
 He serves as brute force and unmatched firepower within the Nocturnals, and has quickly become a fan favorite.
-Being a corpse, Gunwitch can take an unspecified amount of damage with no ill effects; one of the few times we ever see him be affected by an enemy attack is when Eve is kidnapped in Nocturnals: The Witching Hour.
+Being a corpse, Gunwitch can take an unspecified amount of damage with no ill effects; one of the few times when he is affected by an enemy attack is when Eve is kidnapped in Nocturnals: The Witching Hour.
 Tiny forest sprites dust him with a magic powder that puts him to sleep, and when he is revived by Starfish and the Raccoon he appears to have taken it personally, much to the chagrin of those he discovers kidnapped Eve.
 He is the main character in his own miniseries called The Gunwitch: Outskirts of Doom, where he and Eve come upon a town that is torn between warring vampire gangs vying for control.